 Every thousand metres you travel above sea level makes aerobic exercise 10% harder.

 One of the key ways to prepare for the Annapurna Circuit trek would therefore be to train as much as possible.

 As you likely already know, walking on different surfaces affects your body differently.
 A treadmill, for instance, places less strain on your ankles, knees and hips as it offers a degree of shock absorption.
 Treadmills also don’t strengthen your ankles in the same way that uneven surfaces do.
 So while training on a treadmill or paved surface is excellent exercise, in preparing for the Annapurna Circuit trek it’s not as ideal as training in natural terrain.
 For this reason we encourage you to do actual hikes as part of your training.

 Training hikes are also ideal as they let you test the socks, boots and backpack you plan to use on the trek.
 It’s important to wear in your socks and shoes to check there are no niggles.
 The same goes for your backpack.
 These training hikes give you the chance to see if the pack ‘works’.
 You also want to test out the hydration pack, to see there are no issues there.
 Hiking with a bag prior to the trek is also helpful in building up your shoulder strength.
 We recommend packing your bag with the belongings you’ll bring on the Annapurna trek and going for increasingly lengthy hikes.

 Training at altitude

-One of the difficult aspects of trekking the Annapurna circuit route that most of us cannot prepare for is the altitude.
+One of the difficult aspects of trekking the Annapurna Circuit that most of us cannot prepare for is the altitude.
 As already mentioned, the higher the elevation, the slower you will walk, even on easy paths, simply because your body is battling with the low oxygen supply.
 If it’s within your ability to do so, training at a higher altitude is desirable for preparing your body for the rarified Himalayan air.

 Strength and cardio training